agalue/opennms-drift-kubernetes/README.minikube.md

 > **IMPORTANT**: on macOS, it is better to use Hyperkit rather than VirtualBox, as I found it a lot faster to work with.
 You can enforce it by passing `--driver hyperkit`.

-It could take time to have all the components up and running compared to cloud-based solutions, which is why I encourage using a cloud provider or a bare-metal Kubernetes cluster.
+It could about 15 minutes to have all the components up and running compared to cloud-based solutions (as we have one node, despite the resource reduction), which is why I encourage you to use a cloud-based solution or a bare-metal Kubernetes cluster.

 Depending on the version you're running, you might encounter problems when creating ingress resources due to admission control validations.
 The following is a workaround you could use: